☎ Call Today Free Consult

 What Is The Difference Between Chapter 55 And Chapter 411?

 Chapter 55 covers expunctions, the total destruction of records for those who were not convicted.
 Chapter 411 covers nondisclosures and the sealing of records for those who completed deferred adjudication or, in some cases, were convicted of a first-time DWI.
 Understanding these two chapters is the core of any guide to DWI expungement in Texas.
-While both protect your reputation, Chapter 55 offers the most robust protection possible under state law.
+While both protect your reputation, Chapter 55 offers the most solid protection possible under state law.
 A lawyer can explain which chapter applies to your specific DWI expungement eligibility in Texas, Frisco.

 Will A DWI Expungement In Texas Hide My Record From The FBI?